HomeResourcesMother’s Day opt-out emails – overwhelming customers with repeated reminders

 When is the best time to send the Mother’s Day out opt email request?

-The best time is when the customer first signs up to your brand and goes through your welcome journey workflow.
-At some point in this journey, you’ll be sending them to your preference centre so they can tailor and personalise their communications.
+The best time is when the customer first signs up and engages with your welcome journey workflow.
+At some point, direct them to the preference centre to personalise their communication preferences, including opting out of specific occassions.

-The opt-out section should be in this preference centre for a range of holidays – not just Mother’s Day.
+The opt-out section should be in this preference centre for a range of occassions – not just Mother’s Day.

 However, not all customers will go and complete their preference centre.
-To contact these customers directly about this sensitive topic, it’s best to start a couple of months before.
-At this point, emotions won’t be running too high as the big day is out of mind.
+To contact these customers directly about this sensitive topic, don’t do it too close to the event.
+At this point, emotions will be running too high, especially if they have already received countless other Mother’s Day opt-out emails from other brands.

-A simple copy-led service message template design is recommended, without any focus on Mother imagery.
-Being humble and attentive in your sentences is all that’s required with a clear CTA to the opt out method.
+A simple copy-led service message template design is recommended, without any focus on mothers or fathers.
+Being considerate, humble and attentive in your sentences is all that’s required with a clear CTA to take them to the preference centre.

 High Fives